XISM: an eXploratory and Interactive Graph Tool to Visualize and Evaluate Semantic Map Models: System Design

 \subsubsection{Graph Construction}

-We build upon our previous algorithm~\cite{liu2025top} with enhancements.
-Starting from a fully connected graph $\mathcal{G}_0$, we generate a set of maximum spanning trees $\{\mathcal{T}\}$.
-We then sort candidates by degree standard deviation (Div\_D) in ascending order, as lower Div\_D correlates with better performance.
-To improve efficiency, only the top $K$ trees (determined as a hyperparameter) are selected and $M$ candidates passed to the frontend.
+We build upon our previous algorithm~\cite{liu2025top} with key enhancements.
+Starting from a fully connected weighted graph $\mathcal{G}_0$, where edge weights denote function co-occurrence frequencies (i.e., the number of shared forms) and thus reflect semantic association strength, we extract a set of maximum spanning trees $\{\mathcal{T}\}$ as candidate networks.
+This ensures global connectivity, removes cycles to prevent uninterpretable semantic loops\footnote{A void graph lacks interpretability regarding the unidirectional trajectory of semantic evolution~\cite{haspelmath2003geometry}}, and maximizes the total edge weight.
+The resulting trees are ranked by degree standard deviation (Div\_D), with lower Div\_D empirically linked to better performance.
+For efficiency, only the top $K$ candidates are retained, and $M$ of them are selected at regular intervals and passed to the frontend to promote diversity in the generated graphs.

-Since trees enforce acyclicity, some multifunctional forms may be disconnected.
-To fix this, we iteratively merge edges to connect such forms, prioritizing edges by combined weight and overlap count, updating probabilities dynamically until full connectivity is reached.
+Since trees enforce acyclicity, some multifunctional forms may become disconnected.
+To address this, we iteratively merge remaning edges from $\mathcal{G}_0$ to reconnect them, selecting at each step one with the largest weight that maximally reduces the number of disconnected components.
 Details are in Appendix~\ref{app:merge}.